You’re probably here because you said something like – “Hello, Hi, or Are you there” to someone over chat 🙂

-Conversations are the most natural way of communicating – when talking to someone in-person, one often starts talking only after we have their full attention, we wait for them to either nod, or make a sound, or look at you, right? now, because chatting on tools like Flock or Slack is very similar like talking in person – our brain is hard wired to wait before we have the attention of the person we’re talking to.
+Conversations are the most natural way of communicating – when talking to someone in person, we often start talking only after we have their full attention, we wait for them to either nod, or make a sound, or look at you, right? now, because chatting on tools like Flock or Slack is very similar like talking in person – our brain is hard-wired to wait before we have the attention of the person we’re talking to.

 Why is it a bad idea?

-Unlike face-to-face conversations chatting or texting does not require the immediate attention of the person you are talking to, which means you can still talk like you would in person – but don’t need to have their full attention.
+Unlike face-to-face conversations chatting or texting does not require the immediate attention of the person we are talking to, which means we can talk as if we would in person – but don’t need to have their full attention.

-People often chat while doing other things, they can then save time by simply looking at your message and responding to it, take the following conversation between Ram and Shyam for instance:
+People often chat while doing other things, they can then save time by simply looking at our message and responding to it, take the following conversation between Ram and Shyam for instance:

 ⛔️ Conversation A